 6.3.5.3.
 FIA_UAU.7 Protected authentication feedback

-Dependencies: FIA_UAU.1 Timing of Authentication

-FIA_UAU.7.1 The TSF shall provide only [obscured feedback] to the user while the authentication is in progress.
+- Hierarchical to: No other components - Dependencies: FIA_UAU.1 Timing of Authentication - FIA_UAU.7.1 The TSF shall provide only [obscured feedback] to the user while the authentication is in progress.

 6.3.5.4.
 FIA_UID.1 Timing of identification